juanmcloaiza/astroquery/docs/eso/eso_download.rst

      '/Users/foobar/.astropy/cache/astroquery/Eso/MIDI.2007-02-07T07:02:49.000.fits']

 The file names, returned in data_files, points to the decompressed datasets (without the .Z extension) that have been locally downloaded.
-The default location (in the astropy cache) of the decompressed datasets can be adjusted by providing a ``destination`` keyword in the call to :meth:`~astroquery.eso.EsoClass.retrieve_data`.
+The default location of the decompressed datasets can be adjusted by providing a ``destination`` keyword in the call to :meth:`~astroquery.eso.EsoClass.retrieve_data`.

 .. doctest-skip::
     >>> data_files = eso.retrieve_data(table['dp_id'][:2], destination='./eso_data/')